 California Lemon Law Attorney Says That False Down Payment Cases Are on the Rise

-As it turns out, this is not the first or only false down payment lawsuit being litigated by California lemon law lawyer Michael R. Vachon, Esq.
+As it turns out, this is not the first or only false down payment lawsuit being litigated by California lemon law lawyer Michael Vachon, LL.M.
 He states that, in addition to representing Ms. Lewis in the Orange County, California litigation, he is also counsel of record in several other falsified down payment lawsuits.
 Even though they do not involve any violation of the California lemon law, false down payment lawsuits (like the one against Fletcher Jones Motorcars) are becoming one of the most common non-California lemon law cases that lemon law attorneys in California are litigating.

 Fletcher Jones Motorcars Tried to Force Ms. Lewis Into Arbitration